Free Hill top students heading to first choice St. Mary High - Jamaica Beacon

 Her classmate, Devontae Thompson, also performed commendably in PEP, attaining a 339.5 placement score.
 He notably gained Mastery in the Literacy and Numeracy assessments.

-Devontae, an aspiring meteorologist, is the second best performer in PEP at Free Hill Primary and that school’s top boy this year.
+Devontae, an aspiring meteorologist, is the second best performer in PEP at Free Hill Primary and the school’s top boy this year.

 Grade Six teacher at the institution, Rayon Grandison, is overwhelmed with joy about the performance of his students, despite sudden changes to the PEP grading system, caused by the Coronavirus Disease 2019 (COVID-19).